 1. Engage with the Presentations, Take Notes, and Ask Questions

 While many summit presentations feature a product pitch of some kind, this often only comes at the end of a presentation otherwise filled with valuable information.
-Presenters choose to take part in summits because it's an opportunity for them to get in front of a new audience and demonstrate their expertise.
+Presenters choose to take part in summits because they are an opportunity for them to get in front of a new audience and demonstrate their expertise.
 As such, they'll often deliver excellent information in hopes of wooing new fans and clients.

 The best way to take advantage of this high quality information is to take notes.
 Don't just passively view the presentations like you're watching a television show.
 Instead, look for specific information applicable to the challenges you're currently grappling with and the goals you want to achieve with your writing.
 Record that information via note taking, and then put the advice and strategies into action following the summit.

 Another way to ensure you get the most out of the presentations is to ask questions.
-One of the most valuable aspects of live webinars, as opposed to recorded training videos, is the audience's ability to interact with a presenter who can then tailor responses to the specific needs of the audience.
+One of the most valuable aspects of live webinars, as opposed to recorded training videos, is the audience's ability to interact with a presenter who can tailor responses to that specific audience’s needs.

-Many experts are busy individuals who may not have time to answer a question you send them via email, so take advantage of the webinar format of summit presentations to get insights and education you might otherwise not have access to.
+Many experts are busy individuals who may not have time to answer a question you send them via email, so take advantage of the webinar format of summit presentations to get insights and education from leaders to which you might otherwise not have access.

 2. Identify Influencers

-When I first started learning about book marketing, I kept reading about how I needed to "identify influencers in my niche".
+When I first started learning about book marketing, I kept reading about how I needed to identify influencers in my niche.
 I remember thinking, I'm totally new to this space, so how am I supposed to figure out who the influencers are?

-I soon discovered online summits are the perfect place to identify influencers.
-If someone has been invited to participate in a summit, they've likely built a large platform, developed a strong following, and/or reached a certain level of expertise and success in their chosen industry.
+I soon discovered that online summits are the perfect place to identify influencers.
+If someone has been invited to participate in a summit, they've likely built a large platform, have developed a strong following, and/or reached a certain level of expertise and success in their chosen industry.
 As such, they are the people you want to follow, learn from, and engage with as you continue to grow your author career.

 I chose to hire Derek Murphy of Creative Indie to design the cover of my book The Page Turners: Economy of Fear after seeing his presentation at Jim Kukral's 2015 Author Marketing Summit.
-I was conscious that I wasn't only hiring an incredibly talented book designer, but also taking the first step towards developing a relationship an influencer in the indie publishing world.
+I was conscious that I wasn't only hiring an incredibly talented book designer, but that I was also taking the first step towards developing a relationship with an influencer in the indie publishing world.
 The relationship never would have happened if not for that summit.

 3. Purchase Products

-Many summits are designed to build-up to the sale of a big product (like an online course) by the host at the summit's climax.
-Presenters will also, at times, make offers during their summit presentations, usually at a discounted price with bonuses thrown in too.
+Many summits are designed to build up to the sale of a big product (like an online course) by the host at the summit's climax.
+Presenters will also, at times, make offers during their summit presentations, usually at a discounted price with bonuses thrown in, too.

 If a particular summit presenter resonates with you, or if the product they are pitching addresses a need you have, the summit can be a great opportunity to make a purchase, usually at a discounted rate.
 I'm a big fan of online courses and, as a lifelong learner, I always go into summits with an eye out for new learning opportunities.